TITLE 56: LABOR AND EMPLOYMENT

 2) $150 per hour, whichever is greater.

 c) If an attorney believes that the fee arrived at pursuant to subsection (b) is inadequate, the attorney may file a request with the Board of Review setting forth the facts supporting the attorney's claim for additional fees.
-Such requests shall include the attorney's certification that the claimant was served with a copy of the request.
-The Board of Review shall grant or deny the request in whole or in part based on whether the complexity of the case, the result obtained, the expertise required and the time expended in rendering legal services warrant a fee in excess of that allowable pursuant to subsection (b).
+The requests shall include the attorney's certification that the claimant was served with a copy of the request.
+The Board of Review shall grant or deny the request in whole or in part based on whether the complexity of the case, the result obtained, the expertise required and the time expended in rendering legal services warrant a fee in excess of that allowable under subsection (b).

-d) A claimant wishing to comment on or object to a request for additional fees under subsection (c) shall do so in writing to the Board of Review within 10 days after the request is served on him.
+d) A claimant wishing to comment on or object to a request for additional fees under subsection (c) shall do so in writing to the Board of Review within 10 days after the request is served on him or her.
 All decisions regarding requests for additional fees shall articulate the reasons for the grant or denial of the request and shall be final administrative decisions.
 Nothing in this Section shall be construed as prohibiting an attorney from collecting the sum allowable under subsection (b) prior to the decision of the Board of Review.

-(Source: Amended at 29 Ill.
+(Source: Amended at 43 Ill.
 Reg.
-1909, effective January 24, 2005)
+6385, effective May 14, 2019)